Lead Generation

 A Professional Online Presence

-E-Commerce Platforms: Designed to showcase and sell products or services directly.
+• E-commerce platforms showcase and sell products or services.

 Easy Contact and Conversion

-Lead magnets like ebooks or webinars that tickle their curiosity in exchange for contact details
+• Lead magnets like free guides or webinars to exchange for contact info

 Conclusion